gauthamkolluru/gauthamsk.me/content/Literature/marriage.md

 **Disclaimer**: The following content is my theory on the titled subject of inception and evolution of marriage.
 Nothing written in here is intended to dishonor or disrespect any individual's or a group's views, thoughts or beliefs.
 I also have to mention that I haven't read / heard / viewed any existing material of any form about the subject as I myself was theorising the a possible course of the evolution of it.
 The main purpose of this material is to provide it's readers with a perspective or precisely my view / analysis of the subject.

 **Foreword**: It is my sincere and humble request to the readers who starts reading the to please read and understand the article in it's totality and do not draw conclusions anytime before.
-As my friend said once, "*Bhavnaon ko Samjho, Shabdon main kya rakha hay!*", which means to understand what the writer is trying to convey (and what's there is mere sounds...).
+As my friend used to say, "*Bhavnaon ko Samjho, Shabdon main kya rakha hay!*", which means to understand what the writer is trying to convey (and what's there is mere sounds...).

 ## The Inception